sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 ## 13.4 Tacacs code changes
 In the tacacs repo, the following have been modified:

-1. nss_tacplus.cpp :
+1. libnss-tacplus :
+	- The HAMD's group-mapping file will be read and used to populate the secondary groups of the tacacs+ users to be created.
 	- Added support for the two new roles : secadmin and netadmin
+	- Patch has been created with the above mentioned changes.

+2. pam_tacplus :
-	- Corrected the supplementary groups of the existing groups : admin and operator.
+	- In the PAM module, added support for the two new roles : secadmin and netadmin
 	- The remote users will be written into the STATE_DB from the Tacacs module itself.
 	- Code for writing into the STATE_DB has been added => db.cpp
 	- Changes in the Makefile and related files to compile C and C++ code together have been added.
 	- Code changes for restoring the DB entry (when the user logs in) after a save & reload is also added.
 	- swsscommon has been added as dependent module for the Tacacs code compilation (for writing remote users into STATE_DB).
 	- Rules file of the tacacs repo has been modified for the same purpose.
-	- Patch has been created with the above mentioned changes.

 ## 13.5 IS-CLI Compliance
 NA